microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Summary

-AKS reduces the complexity and operational overhead of managing a Kubernetes cluster by offloading much of that responsibility to the Azure.
+[**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"}  reduces the complexity and operational overhead of managing a Kubernetes cluster by offloading much of that responsibility to the Azure.
 With **Azure DevOps** and **Azure Container Services (AKS)**, we can build DevOps for dockerized applications by leveraging docker capabilities enabled on Azure DevOps Hosted Agents.